-- 18.1.3 Be aware of students in their care who have been advised to avoid or to take special precautions with particular activities. - 18.1.4 Be aware of the potential triggers for students' medical conditions when exercising and how to minimize these triggers. - 18.1.5 Ensure all students with medical conditions are actively encouraged to take part in out-of-academy clubs and team sports. - 18.1.6 Be aware that any restrictions on a student's ability to participate in PE will be included in their individual health care/management plan. - 18.1.7 Understand that some students may need to take precautionary measures before or during exercise and/or need to be allowed immediate access to their medication, if necessary. - 18.1.8 PE staff/coaches should be aware of relevant medical conditions and emergency procedures.
+- Students with medical needs should be encouraged to take part in sporting activities appropriate to their own abilities.
+PE staff/coaches have the additional responsibility to: - 18.1.1.
+Make appropriate adjustments to sports, games and other activities to make physical activity accessible to all students. - 18.1.2.
+Understand that students should not be forced to take part in an activity if they feel unwell. - 18.1.3.
+Be aware of students in their care who have been advised to avoid or to take special precautions with particular activities. - 18.1.4.
+Be aware of the potential triggers for students' medical conditions when exercising and how to minimize these triggers. - 18.1.5.
+Ensure all students with medical conditions are actively encouraged to take part in out-of-academy clubs and team sports. - 18.1.6.
+Be aware that any restrictions on a student's ability to participate in PE will be included in their individual health care/management plan. - 18.1.7.
+Understand that some students may need to take precautionary measures before or during exercise and/or need to be allowed immediate access to their medication, if necessary. - 18.1.8.
+PE staff/coaches should be aware of relevant medical conditions and emergency procedures.

-19 Physical environment
+19. Physical environment

-- 19.1The academy is committed to: - 19.1.1 Providing a physical environment that is accessible to students with medical conditions.
-Students with medical conditions are included in the consultation process to ensure the physical environment at this academy is accessible as outlined in the equality policy. - 19.1.2 An accessible physical environment includes offsite visits.
-The academy recognises that this sometimes means changing activities or locations.
+- 19.1.
+The Trust is committed to: - 19.1.1.
+Providing a physical environment that is accessible to students with medical conditions.
+Students with medical conditions are included in the consultation process to ensure the physical environment at this academy is accessible as outlined in the equality policy. - 19.1.2.
+An accessible physical environment includes offsite visits.
+The Trust recognises that this sometimes means changing activities or locations.

-20 Social interactions
+20. Social interactions